Tesla (band): Bust a Nut and hiatus (1994–1996)

-In 1994, the band released their fourth studio album Bust a Nut.
-The Japanese edition of Bust a Nut contains the previously unreleased cover of Led Zeppelin's "The Ocean".
+In 1994, the band released their fourth studio album, Bust a Nut.
+The Japanese edition of Bust a Nut contained the previously unreleased cover of Led Zeppelin's "The Ocean".

 After the release of Bust a Nut, Skeoch departed because of his struggle with substance abuse.
 He rejoined after completing rehab, only to depart again months later.
 The band moved forward as a four-piece for a short while.
 However, it wasn't long before Skeoch briefly joined up with solo artist Marshall Coleman's band to support his solo career, only to see a departure of Marshall soon after.
 This band eventually morphed to include Jeff Keith and resurfaced as Bar 7 with a single "Four Leaf Clover", from the album The World Is a Freak.
 Brian Wheat formed Soulmotor and Frank Hannon formed Moon Dog Mane, while Troy Luccketta worked with several local artists including the Bay Area's One Thin Dime.

 Reunion, Into the Now and Real to Reel (2000–2007)

 After a break of six years, the Sacramento Bee reported that the band had reformed in 2000 with the help of local radio personality Pat Martin of KRXQ.
-The band played an emotional sold-out show at ARCO Arena in Sacramento on October 25, 2000.
+The band played a sold-out show at ARCO Arena in Sacramento on October 25, 2000.
 Soon after they recorded the double live album Replugged Live.
 In 2002 they were featured in the Rock Never Stops Tour alongside other 1980s rock bands.

-2002 saw the release of a further live album Standing Room Only which is just a single CD version of Replugged Live.
+2002 saw the release of a further live album, Standing Room Only, which is just a single CD version of Replugged Live.

-In 2004, they released their fifth studio album Into the Now which debuted on the Billboard album chart at number 30.
-The album was well received by fans and the band was featured on Jimmy Kimmel Live!.
+In 2004, they released their fifth studio album Into the Now which debuted on the Billboard album chart at No. 30.
+The album was well received by fans and the band was featured on Jimmy Kimmel Live!

-In the summer of 2006, the band embarked on the Electric Summer Jam Tour without guitarist Tommy Skeoch.
-Skeoch had left the band indefinitely to spend time with his family, and, as he later revealed on "The Classic Metal Show", other reasons; particularly his continuing problems with substance abuse.
+In the summer of 2006, the band embarked on the Electric Summer Jam Tour without guitarist Tommy Skeoch, who had left the band indefinitely to spend time with his family, and, as he later revealed on The Classic Metal Show, other reasons; particularly his continuing problems with substance abuse.
 Scott Johnson of the Sacramento band Rogue filled in for a time on this tour.
 Eventually Dave Rude replaced Skeoch permanently.

 Tesla recorded a two-volume collection of cover songs titled Real to Reel, which was released on June 5, 2007.
-The recording is available as a 2-CD set.
+The recording is available as a two-CD set.
 The first CD (containing 13 songs) is sold in a case with a blank slot for the second CD.
-The second CD (containing 12 additional songs) will initially be available to concert goers in the US at no additional charge beyond the cost of a ticket.
+The second CD (containing 12 additional songs) was initially available to concert goers in the US at no additional charge beyond the cost of a ticket.
 The second CD was also given away with the August edition of Classic Rock magazine in Europe.

 At the end of August, Tesla announced their first world tour in 16 years with dates in Australia, Japan, and Europe in October and November 2007.